joemmalatesta/joemmalatesta/src/lib/posts/winning-hackathons.md

 ### Misconceptions
 > “You have to be **Cracked**”

 First, stop using that word, it has no meaning.
 Second, you don’t.
-I had randoms clowning me on TikTok about how simple my first hackathon project was (which won 1st place overall).
+I had randoms clowning me on TikTok about how simple my first hackathon project was (which won 1st place).
 A strong demo/idea can carry a boring codebase.

 > “I need a strong team to help build x, y, and z features”